thecooldrop/blasoxide/README.md

 ### Architecture

-Only Level1 functions and micro kernels for gemm functions are optimized with platform specific code.
+Only Level1 functions and micro kernels are optimized with platform specific code.

 Optimizations are split into submodules and used statically if appropriate `target_feature`s are present at compile time.

 If there are no `target_feature`s at compile time, generic code is compiled, generic code checks optimization support at runtime and calls best possible optimization level.

-Level2 functions are optimized using Level1 functions so there is no need to write seperate implementations for them.

-Gemm functions are parallelized with rayon.
+Level3 functions are parallelized with rayon.

 ### Supported CPUs
 These cpus have optimized implementations for them